RoviSys/pico-player/README.md

 ![Switch to PowerShell](/assets/new_powershell.PNG)

+With `PowerShell` as your current terminal (you can switch between terminal sessions) and in the root of the project, start typing `Li` and hit the `tab` key.
+The tab key will auto-complete what you were typing based on what is currently in the directory.
+If this works, it should have put `.\lint.ps1` in the prompt.
+If so, hit the `Enter` key to execute the command.

+This Python project has been configured with `flake8`, a static analysis linting tool used to check the syntax of the source code to make sure it follows accepted conventions and styles.
+This is a useful way to make sure code remains clean, well-organized, and easier to maintain.
+The linter should have no output and is configured to only check things in the `/src` folder of the repository.

 ## Step 3 - Pico Setup

+Now that we have our environment setup, it's time to switch gears to some hardware.

 ![Pico Breadboard](/assets/pico_player_wiring_no_rails.jpg)

 Place the pico in the middle so there are an even number of open pin-holes on either side and the USB port is easily accessible.
 From here, plug the USB cable into the Pico, then the other end into a USB port on your laptop.
 Your setup should look like this: